supremacyfuture/VQC/README.md

 ---

 ## Introduction:
-  VQC is an open source framework that can simulate quantum circuit diagrams............
+  VQC is an open source framework that can simulate quantum circuit diagrams.
   * **XXXX.** ??

   * **XXXX.** ??